hubertgrzeskowiak/puppet-docs/source/guides/style_guide.markdown

 ## 11. Classes

 ### 11.1.
 Class inheritance

+Class inheritance should not be used.
+Instead, use data binding instead of `params.pp` pattern.
+Inheritance should only be used for `params.pp`, which is not recommended in Puppet 4.

 Inheritance can be used within a module, but must not be used across module namespaces.
 Cross-module dependencies should be satisfied in a more portable